 Open a bank account with a bank of your choice.
 If you have already opened an account from overseas, you can visit the branch along with your passport and visa copy.
 Once your identity is verified, your account will be activated and a debit card will be issued to you.

 Visit a Medicare office nearest to you along with passport and visa copy.
 You will need to fill in the application for yourself as well as for all the dependents who have moved to Australia.
 Bank details need to be provided in Medicare application which is why it is important to open bank account first.
 Your Medicare card will arrive by post in about a month to your mailing address.
 In the meantime, you will be issued Medicare number which you can use to visit doctor till the permanent card arrives.
+Word of caution: If you are on a visa validation trip, please refrain from applying for Medicare card, TFN number and Centerlink.

 If you have moved with family and kids, visit the nearest Centerlink office and register yourself.
 This will help you get the child care benefit and child care rebate if your child attends a day care.

 Withdraw all the money from the travel card and deposit it in your Australian bank account.
 This way you don’t need to manage different cards and also don’t need to pay ATM charges on each withdrawal.
 Make sure that you draw maximum amount out in each withdrawal as the ATM will charge a withdrawal fee on each transaction.
 On the other hand, if you don’t want to withdraw money from travel card, that’s totally fine.
+You can still use it to make all the payments.

 Search for shared accommodation, if you are living on a temporary accommodation such as AirBnb or budget hotel or hostel.
 If you have moved with family, you might have to decide on the suburb to live and probably, will have to find a rental accommodation.